 Born in Uddingston, Lanarkshire, Scotland in 1953, I have been painting and drawing for as long as I can remember.
 My father, who went under the name of Mackean Stewart, produced many excellent artworks until his death in 2010.
 His Kintyre paintings were particularly popular and prints & cards of his work are still available.

-I was asked to do photography work for a well-known Argyll wedding venue in 2010 and photographed at over 100 weddings for them as well as a growing number for other
+I was asked to do photography work for a well-known Argyll wedding venue in 2010 and photographed at over 100 weddings for them as well as a growing number for other venues.

-venues, and with some considerable success.
 However, painting, drawing and illustration remain my principal passion, with watercolour and gouache my preferred media for painting; but I also work in acrylic and pastels when the occasion demands it.

 As a member of Artmap Argyll, the artist's open studios network, I have taken part in a number of exhibitions, workshops and demonstrations in association with other Artmap Artists.
 I was Chairman from 2009 to 2012, and Vice-Chairman in 2013.
 Our workshops at 'The Best of The West Festival' (BOWFest) at Inveraray Castle, were a big hit.

 My work is represented in many private collections in Britain, Europe, Australia, Canada and the United States.